dmauser/azure-routeserver/ars-nhip/README.md

 - There are three Virtual Networks (VNETs) where we have a Hub (10.0.0.0/24), Spoke1 (10.0.1.0/24) and Spoke2 (10.0.2.0/24).
 - Hub VNET has three virtual machines (VMs): az-hub-lxvm (10.0.0.4), az-spk1-lxvm (10.0.1.4), and az-spk2-lxvm.
 - Azure Route Server (az-hub-routeserver) for routing propagation between Linux NVAs and VNETs.
-- Azure Load Banacer (az-hub-nvailb)
+- Azure Load Banacer (az-hub-nvailb) with two NVAs as backends.
+- Both NVAs are running Ubuntu 18.04 and BGP with Quagga.
+Both have single network interface cards to handle private traffic (East/West) and Internet (North/South).

 ## Task 1: Deploy base lab and test connectivity